 - News & Events

-My lab uses neuropsychology, psychophysics, neuroimaging, and twin studies to explore the cognitive, neural, developmental, and genetic basis of social perception.
+My lab uses neuropsychology, psychophysics, and neuroimaging explore the cognitive, neural, developmental, and genetic basis of social perception.
 Much of our work focuses on prosopagnosia, a condition defined by severe face recognition deficits.

 Dalrymple, K. & Duchaine, B. (2016).
 Impaired face detection may explain some but not all cases of developmental prosopagnosia.
 Developmental Science.
 19(3), 440-451.